 Since you’re pricing your products based on their value — as opposed to the cost of production and distribution — this generally means you can charge above the market average (since, as humans, we usually assume that higher prices imply higher quality).
 That means you earn more profit in less time!

-A cost-based pricing method is probably one of the most straightforward pricing models, as it sets pricing according to the actual production or distribution cost of a digital product.
+A cost-based pricing method is probably one of the most straightforward pricing models.
+This pricing model sets prices according to the production or distribution cost of a digital product.
 This pretty much ensures a reasonable price for your product.

 How it works

-As mentioned, cost-based-pricing is all about pricing your product based on the actual production and distribution cost.
-That being said, it isn’t as popular of a strategy compared to other models.
+As mentioned, cost-based pricing is all about pricing your product based on the actual production and distribution cost.
+However, this isn’t as popular of a strategy compared to other models.
 There are a couple of reasons for this:

 - While cost-based pricing takes into account the actual production or distribution cost of your product, it doesn’t factor in all the additional expenses at play, such as website, design and hosting fees, accounting, or the literal time spent creating a product.

-- Since this strategy is based on production cost, there’s a pretty high risk that you might end up underselling your digital product.
+- Since this strategy is based on production cost, there’s a pretty high risk that you might end up underselling your digital product because its costs aren’t as high as a physical product.

 Bottom line

-If you’re just getting started in the digital product universe and don’t really know who your customers are yet or what they’re willing to spend on a digital product, then a cost-based pricing model may work for you.
+If you’re just getting started in the digital product universe and don’t yet understand who your customers are or what they’re willing to spend on a digital product, then a cost-based pricing model may work for you.

 How it works

-Another thing to keep in mind with this pricing strategy is that the digital landscape evolves rapidly and market dynamics vary, so basing prices solely on competitors might not ensure ongoing competitiveness.
+Another thing to keep in mind with this pricing strategy is that the digital landscape evolves rapidly and market dynamics vary.
+So, basing prices solely on competitors might not ensure

 Bottom line

-If taking this route, you should blend insights from competitor prices with considerations of your product and your audience’s uniqueness.
-That way, you’re able to strike a pricing balance that accurately reflects the worth of your digital offerings.
+If taking this digital pricing route, you should blend insights from competitor prices with considerations of your product and your audience’s uniqueness.
+That way, you can strike a pricing balance that accurately reflects the worth of your digital offerings.

 8 Tips for pricing your digital products